 The George Hewitt Myers Award honors lifetime achievements and exceptional contributions in the field of textile arts.
 The award, named for The Textile Museum’s founder and given by the board of trustees, is recognized as the highest international accolade in the field of textile arts.

-The 2022 George Hewitt Myers Award will honor Elizabeth Wayland Barber for lifetime achievements in the textile arts.
+Elizabeth Wayland Barber is the recipient of the 2022 George Hewitt Myers Award in recognition of her lifetime achievements in the textile arts.
 Dr. Barber is an accomplished author and scholar, recognized as one of the world's leading authorities on ancient textiles.
 Her influential publications include Prehistoric Textiles: The Development of Cloth in the Neolithic and Bronze Ages with Special Reference to the Aegean and Women's Work: The First 20,000 Years, Women, Cloth, and Society in Early Times.
 She served as professor of linguistics and archaeology at Occidental College from 1969 to her retirement in 2007.
-Details on the award presentation and related activities will be posted on this page.

 Past Myers Award Honorees